 Have you ever been about to publish a website and feel that you are missing something? me too!
 That is why I created my own checklist for newly created sites.
-I use it everytime I feel that I am done with a website.
-I always miss something.
+I use it every time I feel that I am done with a website as I always miss something.
 Let it be the meta description tag or the favicon.
-You might also find inspiration for your current projects and sites.
+When reading the list you may want to revisit one of your previously created sites.

 Here is my checklist that I use while and before deploying a new website.
-I do not always get around to do all of them.
-All are not applicable for all sites.
+I do not always get around to do all of them at first but then I use it as a TODO list.
+All items on the list are not applicable for all websites.

-- Title tag: The title tag is often referenced as one of the most important tags.
-As the name states it is the title of the page.
-It has a couple of uses.
-Besides being the name on the browser tab.
-The name is also used by search engines.
-Make sure all your pages have page titles.
+- Title tag: The title tag is often seen as the most important tag on your page, as the name states, it is the title of the page.
+It is what appears in search results as the title and also what is shown on the browser tab next to the favicon.
+The title is used by search engines to understand what the page is about.
+Make sure all your pages have page good titles.

-- Image alt texts: These are easy to forget.
-Especially for sites not using any Content Management System.
+- Image alt texts: These are easy to forget, especially for sites not using any Content Management System.
 Alt texts are a way to tell search engines what you are showing the user.
 They are also great in terms of accessibility.
-People using screen readers will not be able to see your image, so they will be presented with the alt text instead.
+People using screen readers will not be able to see your image, so they will be presented with the alt text when the page is read aloud.

 - Anchor tag title attributes: This is last on my Mark Up list.
 As I value it as having low priority.
-It's not needed for every anchor tag as most anchor tags are selv explainatory.
-But in some cases they are not.
-Sometimes you would like to give the user a little more information about what they are about to click on.
+It is not needed for every anchor tag as most anchor tags are self explanatory.
+But in some cases they are not, sometimes you would like to give the user a little more information about what they are about to click on.
 Remember that mobile users do not get this experience - as they cannot hover elements.

 - Description: The description tag is.. well the description of your page!
 The tag is also meant to give people a sneak peak of your website.
-People will see this text when searching for your site.
-You could say that it adds to the page title.
+People will see this text just below the title when seeing your site in search results.
+You could say that it adds further explanation to the page title.
 Most search engines also use this to index your site.
-The description should be about 160 characters long.
+The description should be 156 characters long.

 - Favicon: It just looks silly when the favicon is missing on a website.
 Remember to generate icons for every size, you can for example use realfavicongenerator for this.

 - Image sizes and optimization: This might also be a part of your development workflow.
-But I would advise to check your static images and see if they are optimized for web.
-Especially for mobile device users - it's a pleasure to visit a site with well optimized images.
-You could also check if your images are too big in size (pixels).
-Maybe you should use smaller ones.
+But I would advise to check your static images and see if they are optimized for the web.
+Especially for mobile device users as it is a pleasure to visit a site with well optimized images and it is horrible to visit sites with slow loading images or other resources.
+You could also check if your images are too big in size (pixels) and perhaps use smaller ones.

-- Tracking: Having a website is not to much use if you do not know how it performs.
-Tracking can be done on many levels.
-Most use google analytics.
+- Tracking: Having a website is not too much use if you do not know how it performs.
+Tracking can be done on many levels and I believe most use google analytics.
 Except from setting it up, remember to test that it works!
 Even though it can take some time before data shows up in your tracking tool.

 - Ads: You may not have ads on your website.
 But if you have, remember to check that they are showing valid ads for your website.
 You do not want ads that have no relevance for your target audience.

-- Web Master tools: Both Microsoft and Google have their own webmaster tools.
+- Webmaster tools: Both Microsoft and Google have their own webmaster tools.
 These tools help you optimize your website.
-Web master tools are used to give search engines more information about your website.
-Which help them to better understand your site.
-This can be done through submitting sitemaps, creating robots.txt etc. They will report if you have any errors regarding SEO.
-Google will actually email you if you have any dead links.
+Webmaster tools are used to give search engines more information about your website which help them to better understand your site.
+This can be done through submitting sitemaps, creating robots.txt etc. They will report if you have any errors regarding SEO, they can even email you if you have any dead links or other issues.

 - Uptime monitoring: If you do not know when your site breaks down, how do you know when to fix it?
-There are several services you can use check if your site is up and running.
+There are several services you can use to check if your site is up and running.
 I myself have used uptime robot and have previously used pingdom.
+Uptime robot is free and it works great!

 Browsers and Devices